Giddel-Wilson/NaijaLingua/README.md

 ## 🚀 Deployment

 ### Environment Setup
-The application is designed for deployment on Vercel with Neon PostgreSQL:
+The application is designed for deployment on Vercel with MongoDB Atlas:

-1. **Database**: Set up a Neon PostgreSQL database
+1. **Database**: Set up a MongoDB Atlas database
 2. **Environment Variables**: Configure in your deployment platform
 3. **Build**: The app builds automatically for production